ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-# ss3sim: An R package for generalized stock-assessment simulation with Stock Synthesis
+# ss3sim: An R package for stock-assessment simulation with Stock Synthesis

 Sean C. Anderson^1^, ...
 (authorship and order to be discussed)